cschpc/elmer-on-KNL/Reports/Initial_porting.md

 Assembly           |    2.0620 s          |    5.2953 s        | 2.57
 Total simulation   |   10.34 s            |   21.79 s          | 2.11

 As there has been no output, the slightly improved performance of the complete simulation with respect to the assembly phase must come from either the solution stage or other factors.
+All of the results ran are accessable in an [ASCII table](https://github.com/cschpc/elmer-on-KNL/blob/master/Reports/Benchmarktests.txt) in the repository.